 GRCC has a long history of supporting communities in Gloucestershire to become more resilient against floods and other local emergencies.
 Two of the key ways we provide support to communities are through Flood Warden schemes and guidance on Community Emergency Planning.

-GRCC provides dedicated support to Flood Wardens as well as working closely with key agencies including local authorities, the Environment Agency and water companies.
+GRCC provides dedicated support to flood wardens as well as working closely with key agencies including local authorities, the Environment Agency and water companies.

 Gloucestershire